azizmb/NL-Assignments/README.md

 Design and implement a simple QnA forum using Django.
 Assume that the system is publicly accessible and does not require a user to register and log in.
 One can directly post the question and can answer them.
 Just like stack-overflow or yahoo answers.
-The flow and the spec of the application is as follows :
+The flow and the spec of the application is as follows:

 1. Application shall consist of two types of pages only.
     a.
 Landing page